FactoryXCode/MfPack/README.md

 - *MfPlayer II : The extended version I sample.*

-- *MfPlayer X : This is an example that shows how to use the IMFTimer, language tags, subtitles (only SubRip files - .srt - files are supported yet) and how to get media properties.*
+- *MfPlayer X : This is an example that shows how to use the IMFTimer, language tags,*
+                *subtitles (SubRip and MicroDvd), RegEx (Regular Expressions) and how to get media properties.*